Yellowface Performance: Historical and Contemporary Contexts

 Just as our previous examples of late-19th- and early-20th-century drama expressed anxieties about white characters “playing yellow,” so do these fears of “acting white” pervade both Hwang’s Yellow Face and Lloyd Suh’s Charles Francis Chan Jr.’s Exotic Oriental Murder Mystery.
 Suh’s play presents an even more complex layering of these different formulations of Asian American character.
 Set in 1967, at a time when Asian American culture and activism was just finding its feet, the play’s protagonists Charles Francis Chan Jr. (Frank) and his wife Kathy are based on the iconic Asian American writer Frank Chin and the activist and artist Kathleen Chang (Kathy Change).
 These heavily fictionalized versions of real people are used to offset by other characters who are clearly drawn from myth, literature, and media, such as Monkey, who references both the Monkey King from the classic Chinese story Journey to the West and the 1989 novel Tripmaster Monkey by Maxine Hong Kingston.
-As Frank, Kathy, and others rehearse scenes from Frank’s play-within-a-play—a murder mystery featuring Charlie Chan, the Chinese American detective based on novels by Earl Biggers and popularized in film by Werner Oland’s yellowface acting—the lines between fictional and real, character and actor, are intentionally blurred (see fig. 6).
+As Frank, Kathy, and others rehearse scenes from Frank’s play-within-a-play—a murder mystery featuring Charlie Chan, the Chinese American detective based on novels by Earl Biggers and popularized in film by Warner Oland’s yellowface acting—the lines between fictional and real, character and actor, are intentionally blurred (see Figure 6).